-The cooperative uses discretion in prioritization of selecting load shed feeders by giving highest priority to critical natural gas facilities to remain in service taking into consideration the guidance provided by PUCT (please refer to Appendix I), with other critical loads given lower priority to remain in service.
+The cooperative uses discretion in prioritization of selecting load shed feeders by giving highest priority to critical natural gas facilities to remain in service, with other critical loads given lower priority to remain in service.
 Even though the cooperative plan attempts to prioritize critical natural gas facilities and other critical loads from manual load shed, designation as a critical natural gas facility or other critical load does not guarantee the uninterrupted supply of electricity.